pipelight/doc.pipelight/guide/the_story.md

 People will usualy automate a process beginning with Bash, then python and install a Continuous Development tool.

 I made Pipelight because I needed more than shell script to deploy my software.
-But I couldn't find a cicd tool that suit my need.
+But I couldn't find a cicd tool that suit my needs.

 ## Why typescript over Bash or YAML/TOML for configuration